Lina Dahlberg , PhD

 Currently, I am interested exploring ways to make science classrooms and departments more welcoming through student-centered learning practices, and by bringing more STEM faculty and students into conversations surrounding diversity, equity, and inclusion.
 I feel that this is especially important given the privileges that come with being a white, cis-gendered woman in science.
 As part of this work, I served as the first Community Ambassador for the Biology department and I work with Dr. Regina Barber DeGraaff and Dr. Robin Kodner to run the Inclusion and Social Mindfulness in STEM workshops.
 My sister works on similar issues at the National Academies of Science, Engineering, and Medicine (NASEM), and I love introducing students to the great work that is being done at NASEM in the field of science policy.

-My laboratory uses the nematode C. elegans as a model to study neuronal pathways for protein quality control.
-For 2020-21, I am on sabbatical in Copenhagen, Denmark, where I am continuing this research in the Ellgaard Laboratory.
+My laboratory uses the nematode C. elegans as a model to study pathways for protein quality control.
+In 2020-21, I was on sabbatical in Copenhagen, Denmark, where I continued this research in the Ellgaard Laboratory.
 I also do research in Biology education, and have two funded projects: in one, I study how independent and collaborative research experiences influence student learning during laboratory coursework; the other is a multi-disciplinary investigation into introductory laboratories, in collaboration with researchers in the Physics and Chemistry departments.
 In my spare time, I still play some Ultimate in the Bellingham local leagues and I do a lot of Pilates and hiking with my family.
 I have two kids who love riding their bikes and taking walks in the neighborhood.

 Research Interests